 6. Speed Throttling

-You may also contact customer support for your internet service provider.
+You can also contact your internet service provider’s customer support for assistance.
 Report the problem you are facing with your connection.
 Share your speed tests, zip code, and any other additional information to make your case stronger.
-Lastly, keep asking your network service provider about the issue so they prioritize it over other complaints.
+Lastly, keep following up with your network service provider about the issue, so they prioritize it over other complaints.

 7. Saturated Connection